tilkinsc/COTP/README.md

 ## TODO

-* SHA256 needs verified if its working fully
+* SHA256 needs to be verified if its working fully
-* SHA512 needs verified if its working fully
+* SHA512 needs to be verified if its working fully